 The scene is Hazlehurst, Mississippi, where the three Magrath sisters have gathered to await news of the family patriarch, their grandfather, who is living out his final hours.
 They’re also dealing with Babe, the youngest sister, who is out on bail after shooting her husband in the stomach.
 In the end, the play, which is grave and yet somehow hilarious, is the story of how the characters escape the past to seize the future

-Produced by Special Arrangement with Samuel French Inc.
+Produced by Special Arrangement with Dramatists Play Service Inc

 Recommended for mature audiences – adult themes and adult language.

 Crimes of the Heart will be performed at the Von Braun Center Playhouse in 2018 on May 11 – 12 & 17 – 19 at 7:30pm and May 13 & 19 at 2:00pm.

 Lenny Magrath: 30’s.
 Oldest sister.
 Feeling frustrated after being the sister who was left to take care of the elder family members and the old family homestead.
 Jealous of her sisters’ accomplishments and romantic relationships.
 A withdrawn homebody.

 Meg Magrath: Late 20’s.
 The middle sister.
 Left Hazelhurst for California to pursue a singing career.
 The other sisters have always held a slight grudge against Meg because she seems to have been the favorite child growing up.
 At the beginning of the play, Meg has returned to town after her singing career stalled – and a nervous breakdown and a stint in a psychiatric ward.